nlaurens/SpaceAlert/README.md

 - add a 'begin second phase' after the first phase has ended message has ended.
 - make the offsets in the mp3s (for example in first phase ends in 5.4.3.) to the settigns file, as this might be different for different sounds.
-- add ability to read from mission files
-- add menu to browse through the different mission files and select one to play
 - Add the german language pack into the settings and make a 1 line languag eswitch!
-- make it stop after a mission ends (or give an error if the event queue is empty).
 - Make a build script that compiles the script to a windows binary.

 ##Scripted events format